NSGIC’s Geo-Enabled Election project helps place right voter in THE right voting district

 The first phase of the Geo-Enabled Elections project runs from October 1, 2017, to September 30, 2019.
 Prior to this project, there had been no organized effort to gather the experiences of states that had implemented GIS in elections in order to develop and promote best practices.
 After the conclusion of a number of pilot projects and case studies, the final output of the project will be a set of best practices that states can use in order to successfully implement GIS data to ensure more efficient and accurate elections.

-Recent project milestones
+Recent project news

 - NSGIC Releases First-Year Report for Geo-Enabled Elections Project, Including First Draft of Best Practices for Implementing GIS in Elections